Looking for the best bars in London? Don’t miss this guide – London’s best drinking spots, area by area.

 One of these is the Victorian Bath House – the hint for its past life is in the name.

-The quirk is fun, but what I really love about this place is the excellent cocktail list and overall good vibes.
+The quirk is fun, but what we really love about this place is the excellent cocktail list and overall good vibes.

 Address: 7-8 Bishopsgate, London EC2M 3TJ